screech24/Endless-Drive/README.md

 [Play the game](https://screech24.github.io/Endless-Drive/)

-## Latest Updates (v1.9.9)
+## Latest Updates (v2.0.0)

-- Fixed critical issue with game not loading when clicking "Start Game"
+- Fixed blue screen issue when clicking "Start Game"
-- Added robust error handling throughout the codebase
-- Improved memory management for better performance
+- Resolved material compatibility issues by replacing MeshPhongMaterial with MeshBasicMaterial
+- Fixed "THREE.MeshBasicMaterial: 'emissive' is not a property of this material" warnings
+- Updated animateNeonEdges function to handle different material types appropriately
+- Modified car, track, and environment objects to use compatible materials
-- Enhanced stability with comprehensive null checks and safety measures
+- Improved overall game stability and performance

 ## Features